WASTE 2 RESOURCES

 Community Litter Cleanup Program provides money to local governments to clean up litter and illegal dumps, as well as educate the public on the consequences of littering.
 This is not a grant or loan program.
 It is a contracted funding program to provide money to communities through interagency agreements.
 The contracts are awarded once each biennium.

 The Coordinated Prevention Grant (CPG) Program helps local governments to develop hazardous and solid waste management plans, and to implement some programs identified in those plans.
-These grants usually operate on a two year calendar cycle starting in January of even years.
-When funds are available, Ecology operates a competitive offset cycle starting in January of odd years.
+These grants usually operate on a two year calendar cycle.
+When funds are available, Ecology operates a competitive offset cycle in odd years.
 The CPG Program protects human health and the environment by reducing human exposure to toxins; reducing waste; ensuring proper management of solid and household hazardous waste; and promoting energy and resource conservation.

 Public Participation Grants provide funding to citizen groups and not-for-profit public interest organizations to provide public involvement in monitoring the cleanup of contaminated sites and prevent pollution by reducing or eliminating waste at the source.
 An application period is opened every two years.
 Please check for exact dates.